 Location and Hours

-The Consumer Protection division of OCCHD is located at OCCHD’s Main location at 921 NE 23rd Street in Oklahoma City, OK, 73105.
+The Consumer Protection division of OCCHD is located at OCCHD’s Kelley location at 921 NE 23rd Street in Oklahoma City, OK, 73105.

 Frequently Asked Questions